j-easy/easy-props/README.md

 But in order to benefit from this feature, your code should run inside a DI container, or at least, the object in which you are trying to inject properties must be managed by a DI container.

 What if your code does **not** run inside a DI container?
-This is where Easy Properties comes to play, to allow you to benefit from dependency injection **without** requiring your code to run inside a DI container.
+This is where Easy Properties comes to play, to allow you to benefit from properties injection **without** requiring your code to run inside a DI container.

 ## Quick links